woongbinchoi/English-Premier-League-Prediction/README.md

 ## To Run
 > python3 model.py

 ***Warning***: Few python packages required to run the script.
 Install them all, or use a 3rd party IDE (such as spyder) that pre-installs these packages by default.
+Few of the packages required are:
+- brew cask install chromedriver
+- brew install libomp
+- pip3 install xgboost
+- pip3 install selenium

 &nbsp;